manydeps/manydeps-cln/README.md

 If you find a better solution, please Let Us Know!

+## Known Issues

+For CLN, the cmake build cannot be made using "-B build", since it only works changing directory to build folder (pattern "cd build && cmake ..").
+The failure happens with "AsmUnderscode.cmake" test, and some attempts to solve this issue have currently failed.

 ## License

 MIT License + LGPL License if using gmp or mpir